Bedrock-OSS/bedrock-wiki/docs/items/item-events.md

 ## Complete Use

-:::tip DEPENDENCIES
+:::tip DEPENDENCY
-The complete use event requires the `minecraft:use_modifiers` component to be active on your item to trigger.
+The complete use event requires the [`minecraft:use_modifiers`](/items/item-components#use-modifiers) component to be active on your item to trigger.
 :::

 This event will be called when an item containing this component's use duration was completed.